Costa Chica of Guerrero: Tourism

 Chautengo is a large lagoon in the Cruz Grande municipality.
 Most economic activity is based on fishing, but there are some palapas and food service at the Pico del Monte beach, which is next to where the lagoon opens to the sea.
 La Bocana is a long beach facing open ocean with a small navigable estuary where the Marquelia River empties into the Pacific Ocean.
 The area is filled with palapa restaurants as the beach is popular with locals.
 La Peñitas has two small bays facing the ocean, and one mostly closed off and protected by a strip of land.
 Accommodations in small bungalows is available along with restaurants.
 Barra de Tecoanapa is next to the mouth of the Quetzala River.
 It has beaches facing the ocean.
 Playa Ventura is in the municipality of Marquelia.
 This is a small bay facing open ocean with a long beach and medium waves.
 Unlike other beaches in the area, this is relatively developed with houses, restaurants and hotels made of cinderblock and concrete, painted in bright colors.
 Hotel services are basic and camping is permitted.

-Punta Maldonado is in the Cuajinicuilapa municipality.
+Punta Maldonado is in the municipality of Cuajinicuilapa.
 This is a small bay home to a fishing village.
 There is a couple of restaurants and two very modest hotels.
 The waves are gentle to moderate depending on the beach.
 This beach borders the state of Oaxaca.
 In Punta Maldonado, men go out to sea at night to fish, with women taking the catch to market in the morning.
 The area also produces rock lobsters just a few meters off shore.
 The small lighthouse is close to the Guerrero/Oaxaca border.